dominiquedevriese/ogp-notes/modular_effects.md

 This situation is very similar to what happens if we do not encapsulate the internal state of a class.
 Imagine that all components in a system would have direct access to implementation details of a class like `Interval` (see [before](lecture2part1.md#the-problem)), i.e. the class `Interval`'s fields are public and other code reads and writes the fields directly.
-That would make it impossible to enforce invariants on the internal state of the class and it would also make it impossible to change to a different internal representation.
+That would make it practically impossible to enforce invariants on the internal state of the class and it would also make it impossible to change to a different internal representation.
 The problem in our logging example is no different: internal implementation details of the logging effect are not properly encapsulated and because of this, it is impossible to enforce properties on what is logged or change to a different implementation of the logging effect.

 # Procedural Effect Abstractions #